Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 In fact, one proof that the 2nd Vatican Council engaged doctrine (faith and morals) as well as pastoral concerns, is that TWO of the documents of Vatican II are called “Dogmatic Constitutions” – The Dogmatic Constitution on the Church (Lumen Gentium), and the Dogmatic Constitution on Divine Revelation (Dei Verbum).

-For our purposes, the only other citation that need be made here is that the document on Religious Liberty states that it is going to develop a doctrine of the Church in paragraph one: "Over and above all this, the council intends to develop the doctrine of recent popes on the inviolable rights of the human person and the constitutional order of society."
-So, there can be no doubt that Vatican II's document on Religious Liberty deals with both doctrine and morals.
+For our purposes, the only other citation that need be made here is that the document on Religious Liberty states that it is going to develop a doctrine of the Church in paragraph one: "Over and above all this, the council intends to develop the doctrine of recent popes on the inviolable rights of the human person and the constitutional order of society." (emphasis added)

-2. Pastoral does not mean “non-doctrinal”, nor does it mean you can have even one heresy, or many heresies, or all the heresies you want, in a true Ecumenical Council of the Roman Catholic Church.
+Pastoral does not mean “non-doctrinal”, nor does it mean you can have even one heresy, or many heresies, or all the heresies you want, in a true Ecumenical Council of the Roman Catholic Church.

 The fact is, the word pastoral does not mean “fallible,” or “non-binding,” but rather, it refers to how the dogmatic teachings of the Church apply to the faithful in their daily lives.
 For instance, the Catholic Dictionary defines pastoral theology as: